BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 @TODO: Remove the main.py stuff related to the things that the specific_files_statistics.py does.
 @TODO: Generate the graphics metrics evolution comparison for specified commit hashes.
 @TODO: Create classes for the constants, functions and variables that are used in multiple files. be careful that some constants might include '/' or not.
 So, make sure you use the correct one.
+@TODO: Update the main.py main function.
+It is very big and kinda messy.

 ### Important Note: Make sure you don't have whitespaces in the path of the project, otherwise it will not work.